-Proposed Maximum Proposed Maximum Title of Each Class of Amount to be Offering Price Per Aggregate Offering Amount of Registration Securities to be Registered Registered Share Price (1) Fee Common Stock, par value \$.0001 per share, underlying Series B Warrants (2)(3) 82,877,226(4) \$ 0.011 \$ 911,650 \$ 100
+Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee (5) Common Stock, par value \$.0001 per share, underlying Series B Warrants (2)(3) 3,333,333,000(4) \$ 0.0006 \$ 2,000,000 \$ 219

-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933, as amended (the "Securities Act"). - (2) Represents common stock issuable upon the exercise (at a price of \$0.011 per share) of outstanding Series B Warrants. - (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional shares of common stock as may become issuable after the date hereof as a result of stock splits, stock dividends, anti-dilution adjustments or similar transactions. - (4) To be offered and sold by the selling stockholders identified in this registration statement upon the exercise of Series B Warrants, based on an exercise price of \$0.011,
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933, as amended (the "Securities Act"). - (2) Represents common stock issuable upon the exercise (at a price of \$0.0006 per share) of outstanding Series B Warrants. - (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional shares of common stock as may become issuable after the date hereof as a result of stock splits, stock dividends, anti-dilution adjustments or similar transactions. - (4) To be offered and sold by the selling stockholders identified in this registration statement upon the exercise of Series B Warrants, based on an exercise price of \$0.0006. - (5) \$100 previously paid.